Juan Ruiz Healy

 Juan Ruiz Healy is a Mexican -US journalist.
 As an anchorman, investigative reporter, and political commentator, Ruiz-Healy has over 40 years' experience behind the scenes as news-director, producer, writer, investigative journalist, and media consultant in both Mexico and the United States.

-Juan Ruiz-Healy was the anchor, writer and co-producer from 1978–1984 of the Mexican version of 60 Minutes.
+Juan Ruiz-Healy was the anchor, writer and co-producer of the Mexican version of 60 Minutesfrom 1978–1984.
 In 1985 he became the first Mexican-born journalist to broadcast nationally in the United States, for the Spanish International Network (renamed Univision in 1986).
 Ruiz-Healy is a political columnist for numerous publications.
 In 2001–2002 he spearheaded the first comprehensive, live (over 15 hours), radio transmission of Mexican elections which was broadcast nationwide and simultaneously via Cadena RASA (Radio 620) and ABC Radio (760 AM).
 He has covered numerous Mexican presidential visits to different countries in the world and launched the career of several journalists who are now influential personalities in the Mexican media.
 He is the recipient of numerous awards for journalism and excellence in broadcasting.